Seeking value primarily in developed markets worldwide

 Portfolio Attribution

-The Causeway Global Value UCITS Fund ("Fund") underperformed the Index during the month, due primarily to stock selection.
-Fund holdings in the semiconductors & semi equipment, materials, and food beverage & tobacco industry groups detracted from relative performance.
-Holdings in the consumer durables & apparel and technology hardware & equipment industry groups, as well as an underweight position in the financial services industry group, offset some of the underperformance compared to the Index.
-The largest detractor was alcoholic beverage distributor, Diageo Plc (United Kingdom).
+The Causeway Global Value UCITS Fund ("Fund") outperformed the Index during the month, due primarily to stock selection.
+On a gross return basis, Fund holdings in the pharmaceuticals & biotechnology, semiconductors & semi equipment, and software & services industry groups contributed to relative performance.
+Holdings in the technology hardware & equipment, consumer services, and media & entertainment industry groups offset some of the outperformance compared to the Index.
+The top contributor to return was diversified pharmaceutical company, Merck & Co., Inc. (United States).
+Other notable contributors included technology conglomerate, Alphabet, Inc. (United States), and global biotechnology company, Biogen, Inc. (United States).
+The largest detractor was electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea).
 Additional notable detractors included cruise ship operator, Carnival Corp.
-(United States) and home-appliance manufacturer, Whirlpool Corporation (United States).
-The top contributor to return was multinational luxury conglomerate, Kering SA (France).
-Other notable contributors included electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea), and technology conglomerate, Alphabet, Inc. (United States).
+(United States), and multinational luxury conglomerate, Kering SA (France).

 Investment Outlook